Our shortlist of the most helpful education websites out there

 Positive Eye delivers dedicated courses about teaching and supporting children and young people with Special Educational Needs.
 They specialise in training on supporting the needs of children with vision impairment, however their training packages are suitable for all areas of special education needs.

 Find resources, products and publications; including the RNIB’s National Curriculum effective practice guides.
 These guides help parents and professionals to meet the individual needs of children and young people with vision impairment.

-RNIB Bookshare is a free service providing accessible textbooks to support dyslexic or visually impaired learners who have difficulty reading standard print.
+RNIB Bookshare is a free service providing accessible textbooks to support dyslexic or vision impaired learners who have difficulty reading standard print.
 Supporting the UK curriculum, the service offers a range of accessible formats that can be read electronically or adapted to suit the personal reading needs of learners.
 There are over 350,000 titles available, from Early Years to Higher Education.
 Your child can access these books by their school gaining free membership (an alternative option is available for home-schooled children).
 For more information, visit the website or download this information leaflet.